OnChainSurvivor/OnChainSurvivor/README.md

 ### Prerequisites
 - Currently it should run in 4 years old hardware.
 Optimization is always an ongoing process, so please be patient.
-- A Web3 Wallet for the ranks
+- A Web3 Wallet to participate in the ranks

 ## Getting Started & Installation
 - Download the client and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.